EdmundBenedict/lordcephei.github.io/pages/data_formats.md

 + If **nr** has not been stipulated in some manner, the reader works out a sensible guess from the file contents.\\
   If it knows **nc**, the reader can count the total number of values (or expressions more generally) in the file and deduce **nr** from it.\\
   If the number of rows it deduces is not an integer, a warning is given.

-Where possible, the 2D array reader uses **rdm.f**{: style="color: green"}, so that the files are read in a uniform style.
-Unless told otherwise, the reader treats data as algebraic expressions.
-Thus you can use expressions in these files, in addition to expressions in [curly brackets](/docs/input/preprocessor/#curly-brackets-contain-expressions) **{&hellip;}** managed by the preprocessor.

 ##### _Complex arrays_